shravani12d/Cyber-Harassment-and-Abuse-Detection-Tool/README.md

 # 🛡️ SafeTalk — AI-Powered Cyber Harassment & Abuse Detection Tool

-SafeTalk is a full-stack web application that uses Artificial Intelligence to detect cyber harassment and abusive language in real-time chat.
+SafeTalk is a full-stack web based tool that uses Artificial Intelligence to detect cyber harassment and abusive language in real-time chat.
 It provides intelligent intervention, automated safety controls, and a powerful admin panel for monitoring and reporting.

 ---